zmike/zmike.github.io/_posts/2021-04-15-between-loads.md

 `As0 × Sa + Ad × Da`

-That's alpha-of-source times source-alpha-blend-factor plus alpha-of-dest times dest-alpha-blend-factor yielding the resulting pixel color that gets written to the attachment.
+That's alpha-of-src times src-alpha-blend-factor plus alpha-of-dest times dest-alpha-blend-factor yielding the resulting pixel color that gets written to the attachment.

 But what if the dest value is expected to always one, and the actual buffer is always zero because its alpha channel is never written?